 BLOCK DIAGRAM and BASIC THEORY OF OPERATION

 - Regulation.
-Mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuits normally require well stabilized low-level fixed voltages;
+The nominal mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuit boards normally require well stabilized fixed voltages;

 - Safety isolation.
-In most applications the outputs have to be isolated from the input.
+In most applications the low-voltage outputs have to be isolated from the input.

 AC power first passes through fuses and a line filter.
 Then it is rectified by a full-wave bridge rectifier.
 The rectified voltage is next applied to the power factor correction (PFC) pre-regulator followed by the downstream DC-DC converter(s).

-Note that except for PCs and CompactPCI systems, PSU output connectors and pinouts in general are not standardized and are left up to the manufacturers.
+Most computers and small appliances are using IEC style input connector.
+As for output connectors and pinouts, except for some industries, such as PCs and CompactPCI, in general they are not standardized and are left up to the manufacturers.

-The low-pass EMI filter is designed to reduce high frequency currents getting into the AC line to an acceptable level.
+The low-pass EMI filter is designed to reduce to an acceptable level high frequency currents getting back into the AC line.
 This is necessary to prevent interference on the other devices connected to the same electrical wiring.
 There is a number of standards (such as EN55022 for Information Technology equipment) that govern the maximum level of EMI.

 The filter is followed by the rectifier that converts bipolar AC waveforms to unipolar pulsating ones.
 It has four diodes in a bridge arrangement to provide the same polarity of the output for both polarities of the input.

 .
 The rectified input voltage is fed into the next stage, whose prime purpose is to increase power factor (PF).
 By definition, PF is the ratio between watts and volt-amps.
 In the process, the PFC pre-regulator usually boosts the voltage to 370-400 VDC.
 There are also designs where "boost" DC-link follows the peak of input AC voltage instead of being fixed, or where a buck converter is used instead of a boost.